raine/agent/README.md

-   --daemonize               starts an instance of agent as a daemon (only available on Linux; see documentation) --output-log-file FILE    the agent will write its own logs to FILE (will use STDOUT if not provided) --pidfile FILE            will store the pid in FILE when set
+   --daemonize               starts an instance of agent as a daemon (only available on Linux; see documentation) --output-log-file FILE    the agent will write its own logs to FILE (will use STDOUT if not provided) --pidfile FILE            will store the pid in FILE when set --statefile value         File path for storing global state, defaults to sane path based on OS
 ```